comsci-uwc-isak/unit-1-project-rikiod/README.md

 #This file creates the folder structure for the Minimal Car Rental app.

-echo "Starting the installation:" echo "Type the path where you would like to install and press ENTER." read path
+echo "Starting the installation:" echo "Downloading on desktop..."

 #Moving to the desired location.
-cd $path
+cd /Users/rikiodahlgren/Desktop

 #Create App folder.
 mkdir RentalCarApp